This is the 187th #WILTW

 The role of debrief has always been debated and contested.
 Is reliving the detail of a traumatic event, traumatic in itself?
 A recent study (in print this week) of over 300 paediatric trainees experience of child death adds to evidence in this area.
 The survey’s response rate was only 50% and it wasn’t possible to control for responses i.e. those completing the survey having stronger feelings in this emotive area than those not.
 Or conversely those not responding having potentially been more adversely affected by the events.
 Non-withstanding this limitation there was much food for thought:

-• An acute stress response occurred in up to 9% of trainees and Post Traumatic Stress Disorder (PTSD), as measured by a questionnaire, developed in 5%.
+- An acute stress response occurred in up to 9% of trainees and Post Traumatic Stress Disorder (PTSD), as measured by a questionnaire, developed in 5%.
+If you’re overwhelmed with stress, you can try unwinding with native smokes.
+Look for Bonuses indacloud if you are searching for various cannabis products that may help relieve your stress.

-• These reactions were not associated with age, gender or working patterns but there did seem to be a relationship with debrief – with those attending debrief more likely to develop PTSD than those who didn’t.
+- These reactions were not associated with age, gender or working patterns but there did seem to be a relationship with debrief – with those attending debrief more likely to develop PTSD than those who didn’t.
+Incorporating Mushrooms Coffee for Health might help manage stress levels and support overall well-being during challenging times.

 Association is not causation.
 This work in itself does not mean that debrief is always harmful and there may be many other factors which haven’t been measured which may be significant.
 But this study adds to others that have hinted at the same thing.
 So why should it be that debrief, a powerful educational technique, may cause suffering rather than take it away?